VioletHarmon2002/MyFirstRobot/docs/uxd/conclude_reflect.md

 ## Failures

-(Describe at least 4 failures during the design and creation process)
+(Describe at least 4 failures during the design and creation process.
+Per failure, describe: o    what you wanted to achieve o    what went wrong
+o    how you tried to solve it
+o    how you would approach the problem next time
+ALSO ADD PHOTOS/VIDEOS)